peter9811/AnimeEffects/README.md

   * Discord: <a href='https://discord.gg/sKp8Srm'>AnimeEffects Community Server</a> (courtesy of @Jose-Moreno)<br>
   * Twitter: <a href='https://twitter.com/anime_effects'>AnimeEffects</a> (maintained by @p_yukusai)<br>

-Note: For the present there may be incompatible changes made, these will be made known in the release affected should they ocurr.<br>
+Note: For the present there may be incompatible changes made, these will be made known in the release affected should they occur.<br>
 ***If you have any issues or wish to suggest new features, feel reach out to us on our socials!***

 ## Downloads